apache/incubator-hugegraph/CONTRIBUTING.md

 ## 4. Create a Pull Request

 Go to the web page of GitHub fork repo, there would be a chance to create a Pull Request after pushing to a new branch, just click button "Compare & pull request" to do it.
 Then edit the description for proposed changes, which can just be copied from the commit message.

-Please sign the HugeGraph CLA when contributing code for the first time.
-You can sign the CLA by just posting a Pull Request Comment same as the below format:

-`I have read the CLA Document and I hereby sign the CLA`

 Note: please make sure the email address you used to submit the code is bound to the GitHub account.
 For how to bind the email address, please refer to https://github.com/settings/emails:
 <img width="1280" alt="image" src="https://user-images.githubusercontent.com/9625821/163522445-2a50a72a-dea2-434f-9868-3a0d40d0d037.png">